 Weave in any loose ends.
 Dab a little glue onto the stem and insert it into the top hole.

-I hope you enjoyed making the Darlin Plaid Pumpkin!
-Be sure to tag me on Instagram (@stitchberryblog) with your pumpkins, I would love to see it!
+I hope you enjoy this plaid pumpkin crochet pattern!
+Be sure to tag me on Instagram (@stitchberryblog) with your Darlin’ Plaid Pumpkins, I would love to see it!

 This post contains affiliate links.
 These links help me to give my audience free patterns.
 Thank you for your support!